prof3ssorSt3v3/mad9011/docs/modules/week7/README.md

 ::: tip To Do for Next Week

 - Complete Personalized Name exercise
-- Complete App Icon
-- Complete Illustrator Quiz
-- Install Adobe Photoshop
-- Review week 6 Introduction to Photoshop content
+- Review content from this week
+- Read ahead to week 7
   :::